» History of Decatur House ›

 In 1956, after the home had been in the Beale family for 84 years, Marie Beale bequeathed the Decatur House to the National Trust for Historic Preservation.
 Marie Beale’s generosity not only saved Decatur House, but many other historic buildings surrounding Lafayette Square which were slated to be demolished to make way for new government office buildings.
 Decatur House was opened to the public as a museum in the early 1960s.

-In 2010, the National Trust for Historic Preservation and the White House Historical Association established the National Center for White House History at Decatur House.
+In 2010, the White House Historical Association established the David M. Rubenstein National Center for White House History at Decatur House.
 The first of its kind, the center will house historical documentation, support research efforts and provide education programs related to the study and history of the White House.